 Supergirl Budget and Box Office

-The budget has been a fight of its own.
+The budget has been a fight in its own right.
 A Forbes report floated a $200 million production cost, which James Gunn flatly dismissed as “not even a little bit true”; industry listings have since pegged it closer to $170 million.
 That number sets the bar for success — and the early signs aren’t encouraging.

 Pre-release tracking pointed toward a worst-case-scenario opening, and later data showed fan interest dropping further.
 For the full math on what the film actually needs to break even, see our Supergirl breakeven breakdown.